CDCgov/prime-reportstream/prime-router/docs/proposals/0008-incoming-data-queue/0008-incoming-data-queue.md

 that the work is still processing, and a `Location` header indicating where to get the status of the work in process.

+## Available Technologies
+There are multiple options available for us to write to a queue:
+- Azure Service Bus
+- Azure Storage Queue
+- A custom solution that we build, for example RabbitMQ and Postgres, or RabbitMQ and Redis

+## Goals
+Currently, we cannot risk taking down our application without potentially losing incoming messages, therefore this type of decoupling would allow the queue application to capture and store incoming messages and then ReportStream would read from the queue and process items there.

+## What's Next?
+We would need to make a determination about what tech stack we want to go with, and how we run this inside Azure independently of the main ReportStream app.
+We would also need to look at how to integrate this new application into our CI/CD pipeline, and we would need to update our code in ReportStream to be able to handle the processing from the queue.